 By Solution Type

-Interim Water Supplies and Emergencies – The anticipated funding for interim water supplies and emergencies ($39.3 million) is equivalent to providing approximately 21,800 households with bottled water (at $75 /month/ household) for two years.
+Interim Water Supplies and Emergencies – The anticipated funding for interim water supplies and emergencies ($40.3 million) is equivalent to providing approximately 22,300 households with bottled water (at $75 /month/ household) for two years.
 The $5 million for systems out of compliance or at-risk will be focused on interim water supplies like bottled water or hauled water for systems outside the Central Valley.
 Emergency repair and O&M funding is still available through AB 74 (approximately $8 million) for systems out of compliance or at-risk that serve DACs.
-The $29.3 million for state smalls and domestic wells will be invested in developing either a statewide bottled water, well testing, and POU/POE program, or work within multiple counties (or other local partners) with the highest numbers of state smalls and/or domestic wells in high risk aquifers.
+The $30.3 million for state smalls and domestic wells will be invested in developing regional bottled water, well testing, and/or POU/POE programs with counties (or other local partners) with the highest numbers of state smalls and/or domestic wells either in high risk aquifers or at risk of water shortage.
 The funding for interim solutions for systems out of compliance or at-risk will be focused on communities with a population of less than 1,000 people.
 The focus for interim solutions will be on low-income households and identifying the lowest cost option based on the anticipated timeframe for providing a long-term solution.

 Technical Assistance (TA) – Significant investments in TA were made in both FY 2019-20 and 2020-21, primarily to support accelerated planning efforts for systems out of compliance; to support consolidations; and to provide enhanced assistance to water systems to address technical, managerial, and financial (TMF) capacity deficiencies.
-The proposed FY 2021-22 TA investments of $30 million will supplement work with systems out of compliance, and focus more resources on at-risk systems to accelerate planning through TA and help them avoid going out of compliance and to invest more in state smalls and domestic well owners that are in high risk aquifers.
-The $20 million for PWSs will provide sufficient funding for 40 planning projects through TA.
+The proposed FY 2021-22 TA investments of $40 million will supplement work with systems out of compliance, and focus more resources on at-risk systems to accelerate planning through TA and help them avoid going out of compliance and to invest more in state smalls and domestic well owners that are in high risk aquifers.
+The $30 million for PWSs will provide sufficient funding for approximately 60 planning projects through TA.
 The $10 million associated with TA for state smalls and domestic wells will go towards a mix of specific projects and regional efforts at the county scale funded through TA providers.
+The significant investment in TA for FY 2021-22 also anticipates an increase in agreements with new TA providers, given recent legislation to broaden eligible recipients of SADW Funds to include TA providers, which are entities the State Water Board has determined are competent to provide TA services.

 Administrator – The appointment of administrators is expected to continue to ramp up in FY 2021-22 as the program matures.
 DFA will also continue to develop master service agreements with entities qualified to act as administrators which should increase the administrative efficiency of the program.
-The AB 72 appropriation for administrators will be available for use ($10 million) and $4 million is anticipated from the SADW Fund.
+The AB 72 appropriation for administrators will be available for use ($10 million) and $5 million is anticipated from the SADW Fund.
 Combined, this could fund administrator appointments for two-year terms for between 15 and 30 systems.
-In FY 2021-22, DDW anticipates completion of the orders for the remaining 10 water systems and initiation of five new administrator projects.
+In FY 2021-22, DDW anticipates completion of the orders for 10 water systems and initiation of five new administrator projects.